100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A wordmark that is a masterclass in clean, elegant, and timeless typography.

-- The Fact: The name “Sony” was chosen as it was easy to pronounce in any language, derived from the Latin “sonus” (sound) and the English slang “sonny boy.”
+- The Fact: The name “Sony” was chosen because it was easy to pronounce in any language, derived from the Latin “sonus” (meaning sound) and the English slang term “sonny boy.”
 The simple, serif wordmark has been essentially unchanged since 1957.

 - My Take: This logo is pure class.
 It’s perfectly spaced and weighted.
 It looks high-tech, professional, and sophisticated without trying too hard.
 It proves that you don’t need gimmicks when you have flawless execution.